VidyaPuri/CanteenMenuInterface/README.md

 # CanteenMenuInterface

-The application is divided between sections, which should be (TO-DO) divided on seperate user controls.
+The application is divided between sections on one screen, which should be divided on seperate user controls (TO-DO)

 MENU